Smile 2 | Film Review

 The jump scares are well done and effective, but once they're over you completely forget them.
 Whereas there are jumps from the first film that I still remember.

-And then there's the ending, which came too quickly and felt like it was a bit rushed.
+And then there's the ending, which still felt like it came too quickly and was a bit rushed.

 Comments